 Before you read

 Look at the pictures and headings and try to predict what the text will be about.
 Skim the page to see what you will read about.

-While you read

-Compare your predictions with what

-• Compare your predictions with what you read. • If you don't understand a section, read it again slowly.
-Read it aloud.
+Compare your predictions with what you read. ● If you don't understand a section, read it again slowly.
+Read it